-The board reviewed its capital structure during the year and extended the group's committed banking facilities with HSBC which now mature in August 2024.
+The board reviewed its capital structure during the year and extended the group's committed banking facilities with HSBC which now mature in August 2025.
 This is a long-running relationship which commenced in 2010.
-The board believes that this facility provides the group with the flexibility required to enable continuing investment in the business, including acquisitions, funding operational requirements and making dividend distributions to shareholders.
+The board believe that this facility provides the group with the flexibility required to enable continuing investment in the business (including acquisitions), fund operational requirements and make dividend distributions to shareholders.

-Our people Shareholders Clients Community
+Our people